BeamFain/wgt-to-usb/README.md

 # <img src="./logo.webp" alt="drawing" width="30"/> Wgt to USB
 A node.js CLI utility to convert .wgt file to a USB demo package.

+You need to install rimraf before the installation.

 Usage:
 ```bash
 wgt-to-usb ./app.wgt